 - Your password has not changed, but your bank also asks for 'memorable data' when you log in.
 In this case, you could need to connect multiple times via Wave before Yodlee's systems know all your memorable data and are able to continue connecting successfully for you.

 So how do I get my connection working (again)?

-We listed out above some of the main reasons that Yodlee may be unable to successfully connect your bank.
-Some are issues with your bank itself, and others may relate to your individual account.
+We listed above some of the main things that can cause a disruption to your bank connection.
+Some are issues with the bank itself, and others may relate to your individual account.